Oufan75/IDPConformerGenerator/README.rst

 IDP Conformer Generator
 =======================

 Generates Intrinsically Disordered Protein conformers.
+Modules modified to build backbones and sidechains from a ML generative model (command line not supported).

 How to Install
 --------------